IONapp/api-docs/resources/timeoff_types.md

 ```

-## Add a time off types
+## Add a time off type

 `POST /api/timeoff_requests/types/`

 #### Fields

-`id`    - optional, when you add id, time off type will be updated instead of create
+`id`    - optional, will update an existing type if provided
+`enabled` - optional, disabled types cannot be used to create new time off requests
 `label` - time off type label
-`icon`  - string representation of icon that admin choosed for this type.
-Ion desktop use font-awesome 4.2 icons
+`icon`  - [font-awesome](http://fontawesome.io/icons/) icon name, eg. `fa-suitcase`
-`color` - hexadecimal representation of time off type color
+`color` - type color, hexadecimal, eg. `#E95A4A`
-`can_be_removed` - read-only, when at least one time off with current type exists this type can not be removed, this flag indicates it
-`enabled` - optional, unremovable types can be disabled.
-Existing time off requests with disabled type will be accessible, but it can not be created new one with this type.

 __Note__
-Only administrators can add a time off type.
-This api take one time off type object, or list of them.
-When you send a list, you will get list in response too.
+Only administrators can add time off types.

+__Note__
+You can send an array of type objects for a batch insert, the response will be an array of created types.

 #### Example